mozumder/django-mozumder/README.rst

         ...
     ]

-2. Run ``python manage.py migrate`` to create the database models for logging and i18n/l10n.
+3. In your Django Project, create the database tables for logging and i18n/l10n using migrate

+    $ ./manage.py migrate